sramxtr/fpgas_from_scratch/tutorials/tutorial_3_forloops_and_inferred_bram/README.md

-# Intro to FSMs and basics of RTL simulation
+# Intro to For loops and inferred BRAMs

-# Companion slide deck
+## Companion slide deck
 TODO

-# Circuit functionality
+## Circuit functionality
 We will develop a circuit that counts the number of unique values in an input stream
 - The input data will be stored to and read from an on-chip Block RAM (BRAM).
 - The unique value counter circuit will count up to a max number of unique values, as defined by a parameter.